 Katrina Williams joined the credit union as a member of the Supervisory Committee in July 2020.
 She is the Learning and Organizational Development Manager for the San Francisco Human Services Agency (HSA).
 The Learning and Organizational Development program is responsible for HSA workforce development and workforce analytics.
 Katrina’s professional experience in human and social services spans 20 years and includes social work, training, coaching, organizational development, and policy creation.
 Katrina serves as the co-chair of the Bay Area Social Services Consortium’s Human Resources Committee.
 Since 2019, Katrina has served as a Board Member with the Municipal Executives’ Association.

 Our story started in 1954 when accountant George Trelut wanted to provide financial security for his family.
-And, in support of his fellow city employees, he sought to provide a responsible financial institution where everyone could obtain affordable loans, save money safely and gain a voice in their own financial experiences.
+In support of his fellow city employees, he sought to provide a responsible financial institution where everyone could obtain affordable loans, save money safely and gain a voice in their own financial experiences.
 Today, we continue to pursue and foster those same ideals.

 For San Francisco Federal Credit Union, being part of the community means a sense of responsibility to give back, in a variety of ways.
 We help community members become financially literate by offering numerous free webinars and seminars throughout the year.
 We help organizations who help the less fortunate by donating – whether it be through clothing or food drives, by donating money to charities or by employees volunteering through our CommunityShare program.